Skip to main menu Skip to main content Skip to footer content

 The Archive was founded by Rob Saunders, a collector of the letter arts for over 40 years, as a place to share his private collection with the public.
 We opened to visitors in February 2015 and now offer hands-on access to a curated collection of over 100,000 items related to lettering, typography, calligraphy, and graphic design, spanning thousands of years of history.

-So far, the Archive has welcomed over 10,000 visitors from 30 countries, including students, practitioners, and letterform admirers from every creative background.
+So far, the Archive has welcomed over 15,000 visitors from more than 30 countries, including students, practitioners, and letterform admirers from every creative background.
 Some come with specific research ideas in mind, while others are simply looking for inspiration.
 Invariably, thanks to the breadth and accessibility of the collection, they stumble on something unexpected.
 Serendipity is key to the Archive experience.

 In addition to hosting visits and public events, the Archive serves a global community through social media, state-of-the-art photography, and publications.
 We offer courses and workshops in type design, calligraphy, and typography.
 We also curate exhibitions of our holdings, organize lectures by letterform experts around the world, and host salons and receptions to showcase collections or celebrate out-of-town guests.